Tips for happy living sent FREE to your inbox

 Join a Wholesale Club

 You don’t need a large family to benefit from the savings offered by wholesale clubs like Costco, Sam’s Club, or BJ’s Wholesale.
-While paying an annual membership fee may not sound like a money-saving tip, discounts on everyday items, from groceries to travel deals, can easily offset the cost of a wholesale club membership.
+The upfront membership fee may seem daunting (Costco’s basic membership is $65 per year), but the discounts on everyday items, from groceries to travel deals, can easily offset the cost.

-- Groceries: Buying bulk staples like rice, canned goods, over-the-counter medications, beauty and cleaning supplies can save you up to $500 annually.
-Buy those large size, but freezable perishable foods.
-When you get them home, split them into portion sizes and freeze.
+• Groceries: Buying bulk staples like rice, canned goods, and cleaning supplies can save you up to $500 annually.

-Vacation packages, cruises, car rentals, and other travel services are sometimes less expensive when booked through a warehouse club, too. - Estimated Annual Savings: $800–$1,000+
+• Travel Perks: Vacation packages, cruises, car rentals, and other travel services are sometimes less expensive when booked through a warehouse club.

 Negotiate or Cancel Subscriptions